devjhex/mvc-todo-app/README.md

 # MVC todo-app
 ## Project Overview
-This is a todo application built with the MVC design pattern
+This is a todo application built with the MVC design pattern.
+## Tech Stack